remedyhealth/contentpull/README.md

 ### Reference

-See [contentful.js](https://github.com/contentful/contentful.js) for more information as this system wraps around contentful's.
+See [contentful.js](https://github.com/contentful/contentful.js) for more information as that package represents the base of this one.

 ### Installation